Vertiv anticipates data centre 'fourth utility' criticality in 2021

 "That places a premium on connectivity, remote monitoring, data analytics, and even artificial intelligence to make decisions."

-Vertiv says today’s edge is more critical and more complex, functionally an extension of the data centre rather than the glorified IT closet of the past.
+Vertiv says today’s edge is more critical and more complex, functionally an extension of the data center rather than the glorified IT closet of the past.

 "This includes greater intelligence and control, an increased emphasis on availability and thermal management, and more attention to energy efficiency across systems."